-1. Nature of the Business
+Note 1.
+Nature of the Business

-Clene Inc. (formerly Chelsea Worldwide Inc.) (the "Company," "we," "us," or similar such references) is a clinical-stage pharmaceutical company pioneering the discovery, development, and commercialization of novel clean-surfaced nanotechnology therapeutics.
+Clene Inc. (the "Company," "we," us," or similar such references) is a clinical-stage pharmaceutical company pioneering the discovery, development, and commercialization of novel cleansurfaced nanotechnology therapeutics.
 We have developed an electro-crystal-chemistry drug development platform which enables production of concentrated, stable, highly active, clean-surfaced nanocrystal suspensions.
-We have multiple drug assets currently in development for applications in neurology, infectious disease, and oncology.
-Our efforts are currently focused on addressing the high unmet medical needs in two areas: first, those related to central nervous system disorders including Amyotrophic Lateral Sclerosis ("ALS"), Multiple Sclerosis ("MS"), and Parkinson's Disease ("PD"); and second, those related to COVID-19, a highly infectious viral respiratory disease with serious and sometimes fatal co-morbidities.
+We have multiple drug assets currently in development for applications primarily in neurology.
+Our efforts are currently focused on addressing the high unmet medical needs in central nervous system disorders including Amyotrophic Lateral Sclerosis ("ALS"), Multiple Sclerosis ("MS"), and Parkinson's Disease ("PD").
 Our patented electro-crystal-chemistry manufacturing platform further enables us to develop very low concentration dietary supplements to advance the health and well-being of broad populations.
 These dietary supplements can vary greatly and include nanocrystals of varying composition, shapes and sizes as well as ionic solutions with diverse metallic constituents.
-Dietary supplements are marketed and distributed through our wholly owned subsidiary, dOrbital, Inc. ("dOrbital"), or through an exclusive license with 4Life Research LLC ("4Life"), a related party (see Note 20).
+Dietary supplements are marketed and distributed through our wholly owned subsidiary, dOrbital, Inc., or through an exclusive license with 4Life Research LLC ("4Life"), a related party (see Note 17).